-- Staff make effective use of social media, newsletters and emails to report to parents the trends and patterns in attendance at a whole school level as well as for their child. - Where attendance is deemed to be a concern, we will talk to pupils and parents.
+- Staff make effective use of email, letters and newsletters to report to parents the trends and patterns in attendance at a whole school level as well as for their child. - Where attendance is deemed to be a concern, we will talk to pupils and parents.
 From this, there may be one of three initial outcomes: - a.
 Initiate simple reasonable adjustments - b.
-Develop a school focused plan with the pupil and their parent as appropriate (As per our Amber stage process) - c.
+Develop a school focused plan with the pupil and their parent as appropriate (As per our Stage 2 of the attendance support process) - c.
 Initiate a multi-agency Early Help Assessment (EHA) - If the conversation with the pupil indicates a serious safeguarding concern, we will follow our safeguarding procedures as set out in our Safeguarding and Child Protection Policy.